This recipe is safe for Coumadin (warfarin) users.

 Sprinkle the 1/4 teaspoon salt evenly over the salmon filets.

-Scatter the carrots, red peppers and mango over the fish evenly.
+Scatter the carrots, red peppers, mango, and marjoram over the fish evenly.

 Sprinkle 3 tablespoons of mango juice over each the salmon.
 Dot the top of each filet with 2 teaspoons of margarine.